-- To reduce the frequency and length of vehicle trips that contribute to poor air quality and greenhouse gas emissions, the Town shall: - Promote development in a compact urban form that encourages walking, cycling, and the use of public transit; - ii.
-Promote a strategy where public parks are provided within 400 metres or a maximum 5 minute walk from all residents; and, - iii.
-Ensure that all neighbourhoods include permission for small-scale convenience retail and other appropriate neighbourhood servicing retail and service commercial uses. - m) To support reducing emissions in the transportation sector the Town will encourage the installation of a publicly accessible electric vehicle charging network across the Town. - n) The Town may prepare reports to monitor the Town's progress towards reducing emissions of air pollutants and greenhouse gases, and to increase awareness of initiatives to improve air quality and adapt to a changing climate. - o) Encourage and support York Region's process and implementation of tree protection, tree removal compensation, and street tree horticultural elements along new developments through the York Region Street Tree and Forest Preservation Guidelines and the York Region Street Tree and Horticultural Design Guidelines.
+- I) To reduce the frequency and length of vehicle trips that contribute to poor air quality and greenhouse gas emissions, the Town shall: - i.
+Promote development in a compact urban form that encourages walking, cycling, and the use of public transit; - ii.
+Promote a strategy where public parks are provided within a maximum 5 minute walk from all residents; and, - iii.
+Ensure that all neighbourhoods include permission for small-scale convenience retail and other appropriate neighbourhood servicing retail and service commercial uses. - m) To support reducing emissions in the transportation sector, the Town will encourage the installation of a publicly accessible electric vehicle charging network across the Town. - n) The Town may prepare reports to monitor the Town's progress towards reducing emissions of air pollutants and greenhouse gases, and to increase awareness of initiatives to improve air quality and adapt to a changing climate.